zeekay/soundcloud-cli/README.md

 # soundcloud-cli
-`soundcloud-cli` is a command-line interface for Soundcloud.
-It allows you to compress and upload audio to Soundcloud, among other things.
+`soundcloud-cli` is a command-line interface for [SoundCloud](http://soundcloud.com).
+It allows you to compress and upload audio to SoundCloud, among other things.

 ## Install
 Preferred method of install is `pip`: